nimrodmarom/XPSNR---Industrial-project/README.md

-# XPSNR - Industrial Project.
-Nimrod Marom & Ran Braschinsky
+# XPSNR - Industrial Project
+# Nimrod Marom & Ran Braschinsky

 1. PSNR_calculate.py:
    A script that creates the database of profiling, psnr/xpsnr running times and histograms as explained: